 These deals haven't come cheap, however.
 Biotech companies have had an easy time raising huge sums of money from private investors and, until recently, the public markets.
 That funding can make them less receptive to a buyout offer and force would-be acquirers to offer more to lock down deals.
 Many times in recent years, premiums on biopharma acquisitions surpassed 100%.

 While M&A was plentiful in 2018 and 2019, and even held up during a year gripped by the coronavirus pandemic, 2021 was much quieter.
 In fact, the second quarter hit a five-year low in both the value and number of biopharma transactions.
-This year, too, has seen only a small amount of activity thus far, though analysts believe a resurgence is likely.
-Whether this down trend in M&A activity continues, or reverts back to pre-pandemic levels, will have a significant effect on which drug programs get funded and advanced.
+This year has seen a modest rebound after a slow start, and analysts believe a resurgence is likely.
+Whether M&A activity continues will have a significant effect on which startups and drug programs get funded and advanced.